 Finding an accurate measurement of CLV is actually much easier than it seems.
 The truth is, many marketers and business leaders actually overcomplicate this stat.
 While you may someday hire a data analyst who can pinpoint your CLV to the penny, for now all you need to get a finger on the pulse of your business is a few basic formulas.

-With a reliable understanding of both average company-wide CLV and CLV by segment, you can solve problems across your entire business, including all three of the problems mentioned above.
+With a reliable understanding of both average company-wide CLV and CLV by segment, you can solve problems across your entire business.
 Here’s how.

 CLV SHOWS YOU COMMONALITIES BETWEEN YOUR BEST BUYERS